crablab/dissertation/reports/communication_report/report.md

 # BLE Device Investigations

-Investigations into practical applications and small projects with Bluetooth Low Energy yielded several articles mentioning the HM-10. [@loginov_how_2019] The HM-10 is based on a Texas Instrumnets BLE System On Chip mounted as a daughter board to breakout a serial UART connection.
+Investigations into practical applications and small projects with Bluetooth Low Energy yielded several articles mentioning the HM-10. [@loginov_how_2019] The HM-10 is based on a Texas Instruments BLE System On Chip mounted as a daughter board to breakout a serial UART connection.
 At this time only BLE devices are officially supported via the Web Bluetooth APIs. [@webbluetoothcg_web_2019]

 ![A HM-10 module](assets/figure2.jpg)

-As this device provides a serial interface, an additional microprocessor will be required to interface with the device and to recieve, process and then respond to data sent to the device.
-A Raspbery Pi was chosen over an Adrduino due to the increased processing power, onboard networking and full operating system.
+As this device provides a serial interface, an additional microprocessor will be required to interface with the device and to receive, process and then respond to data sent to the device.
+A Raspbery Pi was chosen over an Arduino due to the increased processing power, onboard networking and full operating system.
 This also allows for higher level languages like Python to be used instead of C++, speeding up development.
 As no analogue inputs are required there is no real advantage to using an Arduino here.
-A Rasperry Pi Zero was configued to run in headless mode with a terminal over USB [@gbaman_simple_nodate] however it transpired that whilst the Raspberry Pi does have two UARTs available, one is used for the onboard Bluetooth and the UART used for the Linux console is shared with the UART exposed on the GPIO. [@noauthor_raspberry_nodate] It was therefore necassary to change approach and a Raspberry Pi 2B was proivisioned with SSH enabled (add an empty file: `/boot/ssh`) was configued such that direct a ethernet connection to the laptop was possible, with ethernet passthrough to the laptop's wireless connection.
+A Rasperry Pi Zero was configured to run in headless mode with a terminal over USB [@gbaman_simple_nodate] however it transpired that whilst the Raspberry Pi does have two UARTs available, one is used for the onboard Bluetooth and the UART used for the Linux console is shared with the UART exposed on the GPIO. [@noauthor_raspberry_nodate] It was therefore necessary to change approach and a Raspberry Pi 2B was provisioned with SSH enabled (add an empty file: `/boot/ssh`) was configured such that direct a ethernet connection to the laptop was possible, with ethernet passthrough to the laptop's wireless connection.

 The HM-10 was then attached with Dupont leads to the GPIO of the Raspberry Pi using pinouts for the Pi and the markings on the HM-10 breakout board. [@noauthor_pi4j_nodate]

 ![Raspberry Pi 2B with an HM-1o breakout board attached](assets/figure3.jpg)

 Initially, the device was detected on the serial port and a connection could be established.
 However, there was no data sent by the device and no acknowledgement of data sent down the serial port.
 The HM-10 uses AT commands which are commonly found in GSM modules and the like - the HM-10 likely uses these given the industry crossover.
-The manual for the HM-10 [@jnhuamao_technology_company_hm-10-datasheet.pdf_2014] lists a few basic AT commands which can be used to interogate basic data such as the device status:
+The manual for the HM-10 [@jnhuamao_technology_company_hm-10-datasheet.pdf_2014] lists a few basic AT commands which can be used to interrogate basic data such as the device status:

 - `AT` should return the device status: `OK` or `OK/LOST`
 - `AT+ADDR?` should return the device MAC: `OK+ADDR:{MAC address}`

-The datasheet also describes that a string over 80 charactors should be sent to take the device out of standby.
+The datasheet also describes that a string over 80 characters should be sent to take the device out of standby.
 The string data is not relevant, just the length.

 The manual states the serial parameters are: